 State Farm® is here to lend a hand where we can with support, tips and inspiration.
-We have partnered with The Huffington Post to create helpful and motivating videos to support as new parents as beyond.
-Check out the original video on The Huffington Post.
+We have partnered with The Huffington Post to create helpful and motivating videos to support you through major life events, such as navigating life as a parent.
+Check out the original video on Huffington Post.

 Sending a child to day care can be hard on any parent.
 But taking the time to research a safe, credible program can help you feel at ease.
 Inquire about the following when you're finding a day care center:

 Accreditation: Childcare providers who are accredited by a national organization meet standards that exceed most state licensing requirements.
 But don't rule out a childcare program simply because it is not accredited.
 Indications of credibility vary from state to state.
 Learn more about the standards where you live from Child Care Aware of America.